cavo789/blog/blog/2024/05/08/postman/index.md

 title: Using Postman to play with API
 authors: [christophe]
 image: ./images/api_social_media.jpg
-tags: [api, php, soap]
+tags: [api, code quality, php, soap, tests, tool]
 enableComments: true
-draft: true
 ---
 <!-- cSpell::ignore ELECTRABEL,taxud -->
 ![Using Postman to play with API](./images/api_banner.jpg)

 If you are developing your own API (whatever the language) or if you need to consume some, [Postman](https://www.postman.com/) can be really handy.

-Calling an API and getting the response if one thing, quite simple in fact, but a nice feature of Postman is the ability to validate the response like making sure the returned type is, f.i. `application/json`, the HTTP status code is 200, the response body is a JSON object (or an XML string), that the body contains some required information and so on.
+Calling an API and getting the response is one thing, quite simple in fact, but a nice feature of Postman is the ability to validate the response like making sure the returned type is, f.i. `application/json`, the HTTP status code is 200, the response body is a JSON object (or an XML string), that the body contains some required information and so on.

 You can also validate the response against a given schema to make sure the structure is well the one expected.

+In this article, we'll use Postman like a unit test tool i.e. run checks on our own API and make a lot of assertions.
+This is improve the quality of your code by hightlighting potentials errors and, for any refactoring you'll do in the future, by running the tests again, you'll make sure you've not broken something; that you don't have any regression.
+Make sure you've not broken an API when you upgrade some code is gold.

 <!-- truncate -->

 You can download Postman for free here: [https://www.postman.com/](https://www.postman.com/).
 You've to create an account before being able to download the program.

-You can retrieve an free documentation on [https://learning.postman.com/docs/introduction/overview/](https://learning.postman.com/docs/introduction/overview/) so this post won't explain in detail how to use the program but will just give some tips.
+A documentation is located at [https://learning.postman.com/docs/introduction/overview/](https://learning.postman.com/docs/introduction/overview/) so this post won't explain in detail how to use the program but will just give some tips.

 ## Creating an environment